-- (f) The requirements of 49 C.F.R. §§172.602, 172.702, 172.704, and 177.848 and 29 C.F.R. part 1910, subpart L, and §§1910.120(q) and 1910.132 to 1910.138 concerning preparedness and prevention, contingency planning and emergency procedures, and training. - (g) Maintain an inventory log that tracks manifested hazardous waste which is managed at the transfer facility by date of receipt, date of shipment off site, and manifest number.
-The inventory log, or similar documentation, shall also include the date of the weekly inspection of the areas where containers are stored and the results of the inspection, including, at a minimum, any evidence of container failure, the condition of secondary containment, and remediation correcting any problems noted.
-Except as required in subdivision (a) of this subrule, the requirements of this subrule do not apply when, during the course of transportation, there is a continuous physical link between vehicles or vehicles and pipelines for waste being off-loaded or, in the case of bulk-packagings authorized by 49 C.F.R. §173.240, the break in the link between the transport vehicles is no longer than is necessary to accomplish the immediate transfer of the bulk packagings from-one 1 vehicle to another vehicle. - (3) Transfer facility operations shall not occur at treatment, storage, and disposal facilities designated to receive the manifested hazardous wastes. - (4) The provisions of 49 C.F.R. parts 107, 130, and 171 to 180, and 29 C.F.R. part 1910, subpart L, and §§1910.120(q) and 1910.132 to 1910.138 are adopted by reference in R 299.11004.
+(f) The requirements of 49 CFR 172.602, 172.702, 172.704, and 177.848 and 29 CFR part 1910, subpart L, and 1910.120(q) and 1910.132 to 1910.138 concerning preparedness and prevention, contingency planning and emergency procedures, and training.

+(g) Maintain an inventory log that tracks manifested hazardous waste which is managed at the transfer facility by date of receipt, date of shipment off site, and manifest number.
+The inventory log, or similar documentation, must also include the date of the weekly inspection of the areas where containers are stored and the results of the inspection, including, at a minimum, any evidence of container failure, the condition of secondary containment, and remediation correcting any problems noted.
+Except as required in subdivision (a) of this subrule, the requirements of this subrule do not apply when, during transportation, there is a continuous physical link between vehicles or vehicles and pipelines for waste being off-loaded or, in the case of bulk-packagings authorized by 49 CFR 173.240, the break in the link between the transport vehicles is no longer than is necessary to accomplish the immediate transfer of the bulk packagings from 1 vehicle to another vehicle.

+(3) Transfer facility operations must not occur at treatment, storage, and disposal facilities.

+(4) 49 CFR parts 107, 130, and 171 to 180, and 29 CFR part 1910, subpart L, and 1910.120(q) and 1910.132 to 1910.138 are adopted by reference in R 299.11004.